Uniform description of the rigged configuration bijection: The filling map

 \section{The filling map}

 In this section, we characterize all highest weight rigged configurations appearing in $\hwRC(B^{r,s})$ for various $r \in I_0$ in types $E_{6,7,8}^{(1)}$, $E_6^{(2)}$, and $F_4^{(1)}$.
-Note that it has not been shown that $B^{r,s}$ is the crystal basis of the KR model $W^{r,s}$ in general.
-For non-exceptional types, this was shown in~\cite{OS08} and for certain other special cases in~\cite{JS10, KMOY07, Yamane98}.
+Note that it has not been shown that $B^{r,s}$ is the crystal basis of the KR module $W^{r,s}$ in general.
+For non-exceptional types, this was shown in~\cite{OS08} and for certain other special cases in~\cite{JS10,KMOY07,Yamane98}.
 We note that when $r$ is a special (resp.\ adjoint) node, then $W^{r,s}$ has a crystal basis by~\cite[Rem.~3.1]{OS08} and~\cite[Prop.~3.4.4]{KKMMNN92} (resp.~\cite[Prop.~3.4.5]{KKMMNN92}).
-However, this provides further evidence for this to be true as we show many of the graded decompositions agrees with the conjectures of~\cite{HKOTY99, HKOTT02}.
-Using this, we describe the filling map and define \defn{Kirillov--Reshetikhin (KR) tableaux} for $B^{r,s}$ for certain $r$ in types $E_{6,7,8}^{(1)}$ and $E_6^{(2)}$ as an extension of~\cite{OSS13, SchillingS15, Scrimshaw15}.
+However, this provides further evidence for this to be true as we show many of the graded decompositions agrees with the conjectures of~\cite{HKOTY99,HKOTT02}.
+Using this, we describe the filling map and define \defn{Kirillov--Reshetikhin (KR) tableaux} for $B^{r,s}$ for certain $r$ in types $E_{6,7,8}^{(1)}$ and $E_6^{(2)}$ as an extension of~\cite{OSS13,SchillingS15,Scrimshaw15}.
 We give a table of the KR tableaux for $B^{r,1}$ in Appendix~\ref{sec:KR_tableaux}.
+Note that the height of the KR tableaux is the distance from $r$ to $\sigma$ in the $\lb$-diagram (recall $\sigma$ is the unique sink in the $\lb$-diagram); in particular, $r$ no longer necessarily corresponds to the height.

-For the nodes we do not consider here, the roots which appear as edge labels in the (ambient) Kleber tree, and hence the weights can appear in the decompositions, are completely determined by those at level $1$, i.e., appear in the (ambient) Kleber tree for $B^{r,1}$.
+For the nodes we do not consider here, the roots which appear as edge labels in the (ambient) Kleber tree, and hence the weights can appear in the decompositions, are completely determined by those at level $1$, \textit{i.e.}, appear in the (ambient) Kleber tree for $B^{r,1}$.
 Thus, it is possible to determine an explicit parameterization of the classical decomposition of $B^{r,s}$ for all exceptional types, as well as the corresponding rigged configurations (and their cocharge).
 In particular, this parameterization will be given by integer points in a polytope.

 However, the author believes any such parameterization is likely to not be enlightening as it will involve numerous linear inequalities (and possibly some equalities).
 Then for the filling map, the rules can become even more complicated.
 For example, consider the parameterization for $B^{2,s}$ of type $D_4^{(3)}$ given in~\cite[Def.~4.10]{Scrimshaw15} and the corresponding filling map.